-If the summer is poor courgette plants may respond with poor pollination.
+If the summer is poor, courgette plants may respond with poor pollination.
 Courgette plants produce male and female flowers.
-The courgette flower which is female has a bump, or swelling at the base which is the immature embryo fruit.
-This is how you identify it as a female flower compared with the males stems which are straight with no bump.
-In the image the male stems are marked and straight, the females have a swelling, which becomes the courgette.
+A female courgette flower has a bump, or swelling at the base, which is the immature embryo fruit.
+This is how you identify it as a female flower compared with the males stems, which are straight with no bump.
+In the image, the male stems are marked and straight, the females have a swelling, which becomes the courgette.

 If you notice the fruits dropping off and rotting before coming to maturity, this is caused by a lack of pollination.

 Good varieties of Courgette to grow are 'El Greco' usually prolific, mid-green fruits and good disease resistance.
 'Supremo' is compact, so good for smaller gardens, or containers.
 If you are looking for colour 'Parador' is a bright yellow variety and 'Defender' is a F1 green variety.
-All of these recommended varieties have the RHS award of garden merit.
+These recommended varieties have the RHS award of garden merit in the 2021 trial.